 Statistics show that “super sport motorcycles” have the highest number of losses compared to other classes of motorcycles.
 These models show higher insurance claim frequencies, likely due to the ability to reach much higher speeds than typical motorcycles.
 Super sport models deliver more horsepower per pounds and can reach speeds of up to 190 miles per hour.
 They are primarily for racing platforms, not for highways.
 If operating this type of motorcycle, do so with care and according to posted speed limits.

 Utah only has a partial law when it comes to motorcycle helmet use.
 Motorcycle drivers and passengers under the age of 18 must wear helmets that abide by federal safety standards.
 For those 18 and older, helmet use is optional.
 Helmet use will not affect an adult motorcyclist’s liability for injuries or compensation award since the law does not mandate use.
-If the driver is under the age of 18 and not wearing a helmet, the fact that he or she broke the law may affect the injury claim.
+If the driver is under the age of 18 and not wearing a helmet, the fact that he or she broke the law may affect the personal injury claim.

 Overall, helmet usage is significantly lower in fatal motorcycle crashes than in total crashes.